 Mistake #5.
 Making a poor first impression.

-When you’re recruiting a candidate for a C-level position, you’re selling them on your organization.
+When you’re recruiting a candidate, you’re selling them on your organization.
 The right candidates for these positions are generally in high demand, and you want to give them a reason to choose you.
 Making the wrong first impression sends the wrong message and could ruin your chances of hiring the right candidate.

 Making a great first impression starts with having a solid online reputation.
 When a candidate looks at your organization online, what do they find?
 What do your employees say about your organization in reviews?
 What do your clients say?

 Mistake #6.
 Putting too much stock in experience.